 - All hosts that contain any of the three LISTSERV Maestro components must be interconnected with a network in such a way that the components can communicate using TCP/IP ports.
-In addition, the host where the Maestro User Interface component is installed must be interconnected with the LISTSERV host, as well as with the host of any optional database(s).
-The LISTSERV host must be interconnected with the host where the system database of the Maestro User Interface component is running (if not the internal system database is used). - The host where the Maestro Tracker component is installed must have a registered DNS host name and the HTTP port (typically port "80") on that host must be available to external users from the Internet. - The host where the Maestro User Interface component is installed must be accessible on the HTTP port for all intended users of the Maestro User Interface.
+In addition, the host where the Maestro User Interface component is installed must be interconnected with the LISTSERV host, as well as with the host of any optional database(s). - The host where the Maestro Tracker component is installed must have a registered DNS host name and the HTTP port (typically port "80") on that host must be available to external users from the Internet. - The host where the Maestro User Interface component is installed must be accessible on the HTTP port for all intended users of the Maestro User Interface.
 If there are only internal users, then the host may be protected by a firewall.
 However, if external users also must access the Maestro User Interface, then the host needs to have a registered DNS host name and the HTTP port must be available to external users from the Internet, even through a firewall.

-Note: If the recipient warehouse feature introduced with LISTSERV Maestro 2.0 is to be used in such a way that subscribers will be able to use the subscriber access pages to independently subscribe to and unsubscribe from lists, as well as to edit their subscription profiles, then the Maestro User Interface must be accessible to external users as described above.
+Note: If the Recipient Warehouse feature is to be used in such a way that subscribers will be able to use the subscriber access pages to independently subscribe to and unsubscribe from lists, as well as to edit their subscription profiles, then the Maestro User Interface must be accessible to external users as described above.

 - The host where the Administration Hub component is installed must be accessible on the HTTP port for all intended users of the Administration Hub interface.
 If there are only internal users, then the host may be protected by a firewall.
 However, if external users also must access the Administration Hub, then the host needs to have a registered DNS host name and the HTTP port must be available to external users from the Internet, even through a firewall. - For standard installations, the three LISTSERV Maestro components all require use of the HTTP port.
 On a host where any of these three components is installed, there may not be any other software running that also requires use of the same HTTP port (such as a web server, for example).
-The three LISTSERV Maestro components themselves may share one host.
+The three LISTSERV Maestro components themselves may however share one host and the same HTTP port.
 The standard port for HTTP is port "80".
-However, a different port may be configured as the HTTP port during setup or at a later time (see the LISTSERV Maestro Administrator's Manual for details about how to change the port at a later time). - Other restrictions may apply to the LISTSERV host, depending on LISTSERV's setup requirements.
-See the LISTSERV manuals for details.
+However, a different port may be configured as the HTTP port during setup or at a later time (see the LISTSERV Maestro Administrator's Manual for details about how to change the port at a later time).